broodminder/userguide/docs/en/60e_hubs_Cell_3G.md

 ## Install the SIM Card
 Here are the steps to install the SIM card:

-1. Unplug the 3G clicBoard.
+1. Unplug the 3G 'Clic' circuit board.
-2. Open the case: slide it upward through the antenna with your thumb, then pull it up to remove it.
+2. Open the SIM metal holder: slide it upward through the antenna with your thumb, then pull it up and remove the SIM.
-3. Insert the SIM card in the correct position.
+3. Insert the SIM card in the right position.
 ![Sim card](../assets/60_hubs.assets/3G_Hub/IMG_7755.JPG#mediumImg)
 4. Pull down and slide down to lock.
 ![Sim card installed](../assets/60_hubs.assets/3G_Hub/IMG_7757.JPG#mediumImg)